What is AWS EFS?

-EFS, is intended to be used as part of the file system itself.
+EFS is intended to be used as part of the file system itself.
 It works with files and directories that change frequently and need to be used by applications or server processes across multiple server instances.
-Essentially, data that changes but needs to be consistent across multiple application or server instances.
+Essentially, data that changes but needs to be consistent across multiple applications or server instances.

 So… How does that differ from RDS?